jlelse/kis3/README.md

 `format`: the format to represent the data, default is `plain` for a simple plain text list, `json` for a JSON response or `chart` for a chart generated with ChartJS in the browser

+### Via Telegram

+You can also request stats via Telegram (in case you enable the Telegram integration).
+To do so, simply send a message with the command `stats` like `/stats view=pages...`.

+If you have authentication enabled, you need to add `username=yourusername&password=yourpassword` to the query.

 ## Daily reports

 KISSS has a feature that can send you daily reports.
 It basically requests the statistics and sends the response via your preferred communication channel (mail or Telegram).
 You can configure it by adding report configurations to the configuration file: